How do you do good better? One word. GUTS.

-This year’s Do Good Better conference celebrates social entrepreneurs who are having a huge impact on cause marketing by doing one thing.
+This year’s Do Good Better conference celebrates the visionaries who are having a huge impact on cause marketing by doing one thing.
 Taking risks.
 And (okay, let’s be honest) by sometimes crashing and burning.
 What???
 You’re thinking.
 Failure is an option?
 Yes.

 - How to improve, build on and refine your tactics, to turn them into bigger opportunities